 The ugliest part of the company’s history was when blacks were not welcome inside of Royal Castle.
 They could only order from an outdoor take-out window.

 Everything changed during the mid-1960s.
-James N. Brimberry would be the first black employee to work at a Royal Castle restaurant.
-The irony in all of this is that James would eventually purchase seven locations as the company was finally liquidated in 1979 after its bankruptcy in 1975.
+James N. Brimberry became the first black employee to work at a Royal Castle restaurant.
+The irony is that James eventually purchased seven locations, and the company was finally liquidated in 1979 after its bankruptcy in 1975.

 Screen Ready

-Some films and tv programs have been filmed in or around Royal Castles like the James Bond film Goldfinger and the 2017 Best Picture Oscar winner Moonlight.
+Some films and TV programs have been filmed in or around Royal Castles, such as the James Bond film Goldfinger and the 2017 Best Picture Oscar winner Moonlight.

-Many folks are familiar with the Royal Castle based out of Miami, which expanded to Georgia and Louisiana but did not know there was a separate Royal Castle company operating in Cleveland, Ohio & Michigan.
+Many people are familiar with the Royal Castle based in Miami, which expanded to Georgia and Louisiana, but they did not know there was a separate Royal Castle company operating in Cleveland, Ohio, and Michigan.

 The Ohio-based Royal Castle was founded in 1940 and run by William Singer’s brother Samuel.
 The Ohio locations were almost identical to their sister restaurants from the Miami chain.

-In 1975, Sugardale closed all of the Ohio spots due to poor performance.
+In 1973, the Miami restaurants were struggling to survive, so Sugardale Foods Inc. purchased the 32 locations in Ohio and Michigan.
+By 1975, Sugardale closed all of the Ohio spots due to poor performance.

 Franchising